geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t07_learning_rate_scheduling.md

 Learning rate schedules can be implemented using the `LRScheduler` `Trace`. `LRScheduler` takes the model and learning schedule through the **lr_fn** parameter. **lr_fn** should be a function/lambda function with 'step' or 'epoch' as its input parameter.
 This determines whether the learning schedule will be applied at a step or epoch level.

-For more details on traces, you can visit [tutorial 7](./tutorials/master/beginner/t07_estimator) in the beginner section and [tutorial 4](./tutorials/master/advanced/t04_trace) in the advanced section.
+For more details on traces, you can visit [Beginner Tutorial 7](./tutorials/master/beginner/t07_estimator) and [Advanced Tutorial 4](./tutorials/master/advanced/t04_trace).

 Let's create a function to generate the pipeline, model, and network to be used for this tutorial: